DanielVesterbaek/launch-control-documentation/docs/source/asset-packs.rst

 Download Vehicle Packs
 ===========

-Click one of the pack images to head to the download page.
+Click one of the pack images to head to the BlenderMarket orders page.
+Please make sure you are logged into an account which owns Launch Control.
+For GumRoad, locate Launch Control in your Library to access the .lcl files.

 .. list-table::
    :width: 100%